techiediaries/techiediaries/_posts/2020/angular/2019-12-05-angular-9-8-tutorial-by-example-rest-crud-apis-http-get-requests-with-httpclient.md

 ![](https://www.diigo.com/file/image/rscqpoqzoceparbdpzdspbsdra/Angular+8+HTTP+Example.jpg?k=143b81257774810f9369004fda4c1f4c)

-## Angular Tutorial, Step 14 — Requesting a Typed HTTP Response with Angular HttpClient 9
+##   Step 14 — Requesting a Typed HTTP Response with Angular HttpClient 9

 In this step, we'll see how to use typed HTTP responses in our example application.